My Main Page with Links to My Other

 is profligate, yet fails to help many when illness strikes.
 Subsidies and

 responsibilities.
-Retirement programs are simply a mess.
+Retirement programs are a mess.
 “For reasons of

 history, politics, inertia, and simple error, we have constructed a social

-insurance regime that is riddle with gaps, overlaps, inefficiencies, and
+insurance regime that is riddled with gaps, overlaps, inefficiencies, and

 inequities.”
-Objections to power markets (what some people mistakenly refer to
+Objections to totalitarian markets (what some people mistakenly refer to

 as free markets) are dismissed with: The economy is going good we can’t risk